 7. Hearing Procedures for Student Panel

-Sanctions are imposed only when the Respondent is found responsible for one (1) or more violations of the Student Code of Conduct.
+Sanctions are imposed only when the Respondent is found responsible for one (1) or more violations of the Policy.
 All Sanctions are officially recorded.
 A Respondent who is found responsible must be given one of the four (4) Sanctions, listed in Section E1 in ascending order of severity.
 The Respondent may also be subject to one or more Supplementary Requirements.
 There is no requirement that a Student receive less severe sanctions before more severe sanctions; some conduct may warrant immediate expulsion.